francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 ## 3. Download External Assets

-The repository intentionally excludes datasets, generated caches, checkpoints and large model weights.
-This keeps the code artifact legal and inspectable.
+Datasets, generated caches, checkpoints and large model weights are not committed to this repository.

 After reconstruction: